 - Unusual thirst combined with a need to frequently urinate,

 The good news is…

-That often times, Gestational Diabetes can be treated/managed through diet and exercise alone.
-However, depending on one’s sugar levels some medications my be required.
+That oftentimes, Gestational Diabetes can be treated/managed through diet and exercise alone.
+However, depending on one’s sugar levels, some medications may be required.
 Fortunately, shortly after your delivery date, most individual’s blood sugar levels will return to normal, making the use of any prescription medications no longer necessary (and hopefully the new and improved diet and exercise routine will continue).

 Now at this point…

 We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of “official” medical training, and we’re certainly not doctors.
 All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.

 Not so great if you’re looking for answers to any specific medical questions.
 In cases like these, we would recommend that you contact a true medical professional who has the training to help.
 For everyone else, you’re in luck because now we’re going to get into some of the “nitty-gritty” about what you may or may not be able to qualify for.